kisan-khatri/Potts-Model-Cooperativity/Necessary Files/READMD.md

 ### 4. Notes
 - All necessary files for reproducing our results are included.
 - Scripts used to generate some files are not included, as the final outputs are provided directly.
-- you may get some ideas from the directory fitness_Abl1_2V7A_extra and fitness_PIM1_1XWS_extra
-- make sure you are using correct files for respective proteins (pdb file, distance matrix,bivariate marginal file,dde.npy file and so on).
+- make sure you are using correct files for respective proteins (pdb file, distance matrix,bivariate marginal file,dde.npy file and so on (check files needed in 'cooperativity.py').

-- fitness_Abl1_2V7A_extra and fitness_PIM1_1XWS_extra are the two main folders for ABL1 and PIM1 which contains additional informations, files and scripts.
-But all the necessary files just to reproduce our results are within the folder 'Cooperativity_Analysis'
+The example files are uploaded in Example Files* for quick test.